Quick Check of Motivation and Homeschool Routines

 Optimize your Learning Environment and Procedures

 Nurture your vision.
 Are you actually motivated yourself to help your kids study at home with you?
 Sometimes, homeschoolers feel overwhelmed and lose vision for a moment.
 Maybe, this happens to be your issue right now.
-Let’s see if the findings of the NICHD study elevate your motivation a bit.
+Let’s see if the findings of the NICHD study in this related post elevate your motivation a bit.
 Even if you don’t know much of German, in there is a link to the (non-valid) research results published in the U.S. almost a decade ago.
 It is remarkable because it was the first long-term study on early child care outside the home and its impact on youth’s behavior patterns.

 In short, it was found that – amongst other factors – the earlier in life the more important the role of parents is to prevent their kids from unwanted outcomes in later life.
 Doesn’t that motivate, does it?
 Now, having talked about mindset you’ll get a list with ideas to see which one might work for you: